 In some circumstances you may want to identify which device and/or browser your respondents are using to answer your consultation.
 As you will see below, there is no very reliable method of doing this, so it's only really worth doing to analyse problems that individual respondents are having, rather than for doing broader analysis.

-If you export responses from your consultation as a .csv file (see here for how to do this), you will notice that there is a field towards the end of the response called 'browser identification'.
+If you export responses from your consultation as an .xlsx file (see here for how to do this), you will notice that there is a field towards the end of the response called 'browser identification'.
 However, for a variety of reasons, it is hard to work out the browser simply from the text in this field, which might look something like:

 E.g: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_8_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/32.0.1700.107 Safari/537.36